 Realizing optimal health is a goal for us all.
 The more robust we are, the more we can achieve what we want in life.
-Yet vulnerable groups, including veterans, indigenous peoples and people with disabilities generally participate in wellness programs and health screening activities to a lesser extent than the able-bodied population.
-Too often, the communication of health-promotion and illness prevention messages is inaccessible to disabled persons and other marginalized populations; or health care and health promotion providers focus on an individual’s disability while overlooking societal barriers or his or her fuller health and wellness needs.
-Added, people who experience mental and psychosocial challenges are often treated negatively in society, thus contributing to alienation, suicides and premature deaths.
+Yet vulnerable groups, including veterans, indigenous peoples and people with disabilities, generally participate in wellness programs and health screening activities to a lesser extent than the able-bodied population.
+Too often, the communication of health-promotion messages is inaccessible to disabled persons and other marginalized populations.
+So too, health promotion providers focus on an individual’s disability while overlooking societal barriers to wellness.
+Such disparities in access to wellness programs reflect a growing concern that huge swaths of society will not have opportunities to live to their full potential.

 If you have questions or need further information, please contact the Pacific Rim team at email@example.com.
 For general information on the conference, please contact Charmaine Crockett at firstname.lastname@example.org, (808) 956-7539.